TYPO3-Documentation/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/Database/DatabaseStructure/Index.rst

    Except for the "uid" and "pid" fields, all other fields do not fill a role automatically as soon as they exist.
 Their existence must be declared in the :ref:`TCA configuration <t3tca:ctrl>`.
-This means that such fields can also be named freely, the above are just suggestions.
+This means that such fields can also be named freely, the above are the default names TYPO3 uses - for consistency it is recommended to name them that way.

 .. _database-structure-pages: